-When the right to purchase shares becomes unconditional (this likely will be at the time shares are purchased), you will be subject to income tax on the difference (the "discount") between the fair market value of the shares on the date of purchase and the purchase price.
+When the right to purchase shares becomes unconditional (this likely will be at the time shares are purchased), you will be subject to wage tax on the difference (the "discount") between the fair market value of the shares on the date of purchase and the purchase price.
 You also will be subject to social insurance contributions on the discount to the extent you have not already exceeded the applicable contribution ceiling.

-When you subsequently sell the shares purchased under the ESPP, you will not be subject to any capital gains tax, provided you hold less than 5% of HP's shares as a private investment.
+When you subsequently sell the shares purchased under the ESPP, you will not be subject to any capital gains tax, provided that you do not hold a so-called substantial interest (5% or more of any class of HP shares) or a lucrative interest (shares carrying specific management conditions or representing a certain 'leveraged' structure, also known as "sweet equity") in the HP's outstanding share capital.

-If you hold HP shares and HP declares a dividend on the shares, you will not be subject to income tax on dividend payments in the Netherlands, provided you hold less than 5% of HP's shares as a private investment.
+If you hold HP shares and HP declares a dividend on the shares, you will not be subject to income tax on dividend payments in the Netherlands, provided that you do not hold a so-called substantial interest (5% or more of any class of HP shares) or a lucrative interest (shares carrying specific management conditions or representing a certain 'leveraged' structure, also known as "sweet equity") in the HP's outstanding share capital.
 However, you will be subject to U.S. federal income withholding tax.
 You may be entitled to a Dutch tax credit for the U.S. withholding taxes paid, provided certain conditions are met.